NGC 6872

 NGC 6872, also known as the Condor Galaxy, is a large barred spiral galaxy of type SB(s)b pec in the constellation Pavo.
 It is 212 e6ly from Earth.
 NGC 6872 is interacting with the lenticular galaxy IC 4970, which is less than one twelfth as large.
-The galaxy has two elongated arms with a stellar diameter of over 522000 ly, and a D25.5 isophotal diameter of over 717000 ly, making it the largest known spiral galaxy.
+The galaxy has two elongated arms with a diameter based on ultraviolet light of over 522000 ly, and a D25.5 isophotal diameter of over 717000 ly, making it the largest known spiral galaxy.
 It was discovered on 27 June 1835 by English astronomer John Herschel.